-(f) such other powers and function as may be prescribed.
+(g) such other powers and functions as may be prescribed.

-16. (1) - Every registered trade union shall be a body corporate by the name under which it is registered, shall have perpetual succession and a common seal and the power to contract and to acquire, hold and dispose of property, both movable and immovable, and shall by the said name sue or be sued.
+Incorporation of 16.
+(1) Every registered trade union shall be a body corporate by the name under registered trade which it is registered, shall have perpetual succession and a common seal and the union. power to contract and to acquire, hold and dispose of property, both movable and immovable, and shall by the said name sue or be sued.